ShikharKunal/Chatbot_over_PDF_WiDS/README.md

 ## About the project

 The project will aim on implementing a basic Question-Answering Chatbot for external PDFs using Retrieval Augmented Generation on a pre-trained Language Model.
-Throughouth this project, mentees will dive into Python libraries such as Numpy, Pandas, and PyTorch, while exploring deep learning concepts such as Neural Networks, RNNs, and State-of-the-Art Transformers.
+Throughout this project, mentees will dive into Python libraries such as Numpy, Pandas, and PyTorch, while exploring deep learning concepts such as Neural Networks, RNNs, and State-of-the-Art Transformers.

 - The project will tentatively be 5 weeks long.